 Hibiscus can be started from seed.
 I originally purchased seeds online and then a local friend gave me some seeds from her plants.
 Now I have seeds from my own plants so this is really a one time purchase.

 The seeds are pretty hard so I scarify them for better germination.
 To scarify them, rub them on a piece of fine sandpaper and then soak overnight before planting.

 Start the seeds in pots and then plant them in the garden when they’re about 4-5 inches tall and after all danger of frost has passed.
 Keep the area as weed free as possible, you can mulch pretty heavily to do this.

 Hibiscus bushes can get pretty tall, about 6-7 feet, and about 3 feet across, so you’ll want to give them some space.
 They would make a lovely hedge if you planted quite a few.

 Each bush will give you 1-2 pounds of calyxes depending on how long your growing season is.
 It takes about 10-12 pounds of fresh calyxes to make 1 pound of dried; so if you want a pound of dried hibiscus you’ll need to plant 6-8 bushes.

 Hibiscus seems to have very little pest pressure.
-I didn’t notice any pests on our plants all summer however, this fall I’ve noticed some caterpillars and stink bugs.
-I’m not seeing any damage, I’ve just seen the actual pests.
+I usually don’t notice any pests on our plants all summer but in the fall I often notice some caterpillars and stink bugs.
+However, I rarely see any damage, just the actual pests.